Sara Devine MT-BC, NMT, LCSW

 A group for preteens and teens to learn to use music in grounding & centering themselves, practicing emotional regulation, distress tolerance skills, gaining empathy and communication skills!

-Through small group music psychotherapy interventions group members will gain experience in:
+Through small group music and art psychotherapy interventions group members will gain experience in:

 Socializing in Music

-This is an eight week social skills group that gathers teens with similar strengths and needs with a goal to improve upon your teens’ social skills.
+This is a 10-week social skills group that gathers teens and young adults with similar strengths and needs with a goal to improve upon their social skills.

 The skills that will be focused on include: